 - 1.1.
 The purpose of this Request for Proposal is to solicit on behalf of Fairfax County (the County) sealed proposals to establish a contract or contracts through competitive negotiation for the provision of Recovery, Removal, Storage and Impoundment of Motor Vehicles as requested by the Fairfax County Police Department, Virginia State Police, or the Virginia Department of Transportation ("police or agency requested tow") or as directed by one of these agencies at the request of the owner or operator of an unattended, abandon, or immobile vehicle ("citizen requested tow") as authorized by Section 46.2-1217 of the Code of Virginia. - 1.2.
 To facilitate the recovery, removal, storage and impoundment of privately owned motor vehicles by towing facilities at the request or direction of the Police and to protect the safety and welfare of the motoring public, and residents of Fairfax County, Virginia. - 1.3.
 The removal, storage, and disposal, in accordance with law, of inoperative motor vehicles, trailers and semi-trailers from properties located in Fairfax County pursuant to Chapter 110 of the Fairfax County Code. - 1.4.
 To assist private citizens in obtaining towing services for privately owned motor vehicles due to disablement as a result of mechanical failure or involvement in a motor vehicle crash. - 1.5.
-Proposals will only be accepted from firms who own or lease tow lots located in Fairfax County, Virginia. - 1.6.
+Proposals Contracts will only be accepted awarded from to firms who own or lease tow lots located in Fairfax County, Virginia.
+Refer to TECHNICAL SPECIFICATIONS, OFFICES, STORAGE AND STORAGE FACILITIES 9.1 - 1.6.
 It is the County's intent to award one contract per each of the County's eight (8) Police Districts.
 Reference Appendix B for maps of Police Districts /Towing Zones.